 Google Search Meta Format.

 We want you to be able to make changes to your own site once we have finished building it for you.
+We provide you with a WordPress login and password so you can access the site.
+We also provide training so you will know how to make these changes.

 -